 Zealand.
 We are passionate about achieving our goals - and we look

 Fax: +61 3 9249 1217

 Foundation for Surgery logo

-The logo is based on the lotus flower - an international symbol
+The logo is based on the lotus flower - an international

-organic - it is growing, developing and renewing itself for the
+is organic - it is growing, developing and renewing itself for the

 next generation to take on the task of providing the gift of life

-The series of leaves in the logo represents the facets of the
+The series of leaves in the logo represents the facets of

-providing quality surgical care, their skills and transfer of
+for providing quality surgical care, their skills and transfer of

 knowledge that provide a better quality of life, as well as their